 - Requiring help.
 Troubleshooting problems with technology causes many older adults and their caregivers to quit trying to get devices to work.

 - Time.
-Setting aside time to helping seniors learn new technology is often particularly problematic for busy families who care for their loved ones.
+Setting aside time to helping seniors adapt to new technology is often particularly problematic for busy families who care for their loved ones.

-If you’d like to try and incorporate healthcare technology into senior caregiving but are encountering these difficulties, call on Advanced Home Health Care, the leaders in West Point, IA and surrounding area home care.
+If you’d like to try and incorporate healthcare technology into senior caregiving but are encountering difficulties with helping seniors adapt to new technology, call on Advanced Home Health Care to learn more about our Burlington elder care and the surrounding communities we serve in the counties of Des Moines, Lee, Henry, Louisa and Van Buren.
 Our qualified and patient caregivers can help overcome the technological barriers by:

 - Suggesting technology that matches a senior’s personality and issues